TheFriendlyTwin/project-music-and-health-survey/README.md

 ## Objective
-The goal here is to identify correlations between a person's music taste or relationship with music and its mental health.
+The goal here is to identify correlations between a person's music taste or relationship with music and their mental health.
-And additionaly to predict if an individuals music preference can influence their mental health status.
+And additionally to predict if an individual's music preference can influence their mental health status.

 ## Files
-- ´archive´/ mxmh_survey_results - Music & Mental Health Survey Results kaggle dataset csv file
+- ´archive´/ mxmh_survey_results - Music & Mental Health Survey Results Kaggle dataset CSV file
 - EDA python file containing:
   - Exploratory Data Analysis (EDA):
     - Data cleaning/ data preparation